frovedis/frovedis/doc/manual/python/dataframe/df_generic_func.md

 We can use the drop parameter to avoid the old index being added as a column.

 __Return Value__

-1. It returns a new Frovedis DataFrame with the default sequence in Index label.
+- It returns a new Frovedis DataFrame with the default sequence in index label.
-2. It returns None if 'inplace' parameter is set to True.
+- It returns None if 'inplace' parameter is set to True.

 ### 24. DataFrame.set_index(keys, drop = True, append = False, inplace = False, verify_integrity = False)